arwerrone/AniJoy/README.md

 # AniJoy

-# THIS IS NO LONGER FUNCTIONAL
+# DISCONTINUED
-# API is down
+# No plan to bring it back

 Fan made anime list mobile app developed in Ionic